- Interim Practice Management

-Also keep in mind that contracting with commercial payors for the first time is a very time-consuming process.
+Also keep in mind that contracting with commercial payors is often required before credentialing can begin….and it is a very time-consuming process.
 Most commercial plans require contracting and credentialing, which slows down their timeline for approval even more.

 Legacy can handle credentialing for a new physician or mid-level provider or the ongoing re-credentialing required by most payors.
 We can also handle the facility contracting, CAQH setup, ongoing quarterly CAQH maintenance as well as hospital privileges, if needed.
 CAQH is an online database that facilitates faster processing for re-credentialing and holds physician supporting documentation, but must be kept current in order to be useful.